bochita/Pay-employees/documents/readme.txt

 enum day:
 the days are an enumerated value because the days of the week are static and aren't going to be changed in the future, I used only SA and SU but added the rest so its complete.

+to run the program correctly, the file with the employee's information should be put in the resources folder.